dotnetdev-kr/Experimental.System.Messaging/README.md

 ## Introduction

-This package is a counterfeit of the .NET Framework version System.Messaging assembly for .NET Core applications running on Windows Client and Windows Server.
+This package is an unofficial port of the .NET Framework System.Messaging assembly for .NET Core/.NET 8+ applications running on Windows.
 It is provided for development convenience.
-Do not use this package if Microsoft officially releases this package again.
-Also, once it is released, you should migrate the code to the new package.
+If Microsoft officially releases an MSMQ client package, you should migrate to the official package.

-The source code for this package is excerpted from the .NET Framework reference source code.
+The source code for this package is derived from the .NET Framework reference source code.

+## License Notice

+This project is licensed under the **Microsoft Reciprocal License (Ms-RL)**.

+The original source code was obtained from Microsoft Reference Source (referencesource.microsoft.com) when it was available under the Ms-RL license.
+Due to insufficient understanding at the time, this package was mistakenly distributed under the MIT License from its initial release until version 1.1.0.
+We sincerely apologize for this error and have corrected the license to Ms-RL starting from version 1.2.0.

+As a derivative work based on Ms-RL licensed code, this package must also be distributed under Ms-RL in accordance with the license terms.

 ## Disclaimer